 The first symptom of EAB infestation in ash tree(s) is the thinning of leaves in the canopy.
 Other visual symptoms include woodpecker damage (missing bark or holes) and formation of new branches (sprouting) along the larger limbs of the tree.
 If an ash tree has been infested for multiple years, new branches will begin to sprout on the main stem of the tree as far down as the base of the tree to make up for the earlier loss of leaves in the canopy.

-Residents are encouraged to work with a Certified Arborist to evaluate and care for ash trees on private property.
+Residents are encouraged to work with an ISA Certified Arborist to evaluate and care for ash trees on private property.
 Chemical treatments are commercially available to assist in controlling the EAB.
-Residents that are interested in treating parkway ash trees in the Village right-of-way are encouraged to contact the Forestry Division below or at 847-853-7587 for more information.
+Residents that are interested in treating parkway ash trees in the Village right-of-way are encouraged to submit a Forestry Service Request online, or call the Forestry Division of Public Works (847) 853-7500.